Weaving can be a fun and rewarding hobby to pick up. And all you need to get started is a weaving loom and some yarn.

 Of course, a cardboard loom isn’t very stable or durable so it’s a very low budget alternative.
 But it can be a fun project to do together with children.

-In that case, you can always consider buying a loom for beginners rather than making on yourself.
+Or consider buying a loom for beginners.
 It might be a little more expensive, but at least you will know you have a quality loom and it will save you the hustle.